basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 ## 8. Workflow in Practice

+Here's the typical flow:

-- Ensure WireGuard is connected.
+- WireGuard auto-connects when I'm off home WiFi
-- Open Blink and the session is already open!
-(To initialize, I Mosh into `nixos`; `zellij` reattaches with my existing panes.)
+- Open Blink—my Mosh session is still alive from last time, Zellij panes intact
-- Dictate the feature/change, paste into Codex CLI (using `gpt-5-codex-high`), and iterate.
+- Dictate the change, paste into Codex CLI, review the agent's response
-- Review diffs either in another Mosh/Zellij pane or as a pull request.
+- Check diffs in an adjacent Zellij pane or different Blink tab with separate Mosh session
-- An agent commits and pushes to a branch, then opens a PR via `gh` for me to review and merge.
+- The agent commits and pushes to a branch, then opens a PR via `gh` for me to review and merge

 On the phone, I aim for the smallest practical edits and initial implementations.
 Even on personal repos, I still open a PR—sometimes prompting alone gets me to a merge‑ready result.